 Eating well is a basic tenet of health for all people.
-For elderly adults, however, getting enough to eat, and consuming the proper nutrition on a regular basis, can become more difficult.
+For elderly adults proper nutrition and getting enough to eat on a regular basis, can become more difficult.
 Your senior may struggle with physical challenges that keep them from being able to prepare their meals, cognitive functioning decline that prevents them from remembering when, how, or why to eat, or depression and other mental health issues that make it less appealing to prepare meals, and eat alone.
 As their family caregiver, it is extremely important for you to find ways to encourage your senior to eat enough so they can get the nutrition that they needed to help their body thrive.

 Use these tips to encourage your senior to eat enough as they age in place:

 - Make sure your parent is properly hydrated.
 Not getting enough water can cause the brain to suppress appetite, further discouraging your senior from eating enough.

 - Don’t feel that eating three meals a day is necessary.
 Consider breaking these up into several smaller meals so your parent does not become overwhelmed, and can enjoy each small meal.

 - Make sure your senior’s teeth are in good condition.
 An elderly adult who is struggling with mouth pain due to teeth that are damaged, poorly fitting dentures, or mouth sores may not be prone to eat enough.
 Check their teeth, and encourage them to visit a dentist, so they can get painful issues remediated and improve their eating.